 In 2015 we planned to start at The Gantry in D'Aguilar National Park and traverse a northern loop (Loveday's Rd, La Traverse and

 Neurum Ck Rd), then most of the 2010 course.
 Unfortunately the 2015 event had to be cancelled due to bad weather.
 We were able

-to run the event with no further course changes in 2016 and 2017, despite closure of all other South-East Queensland forests due to
+to run the event with no further course changes from 2016 to 2018, despite closure of all other South-East Queensland forests due to

 weather in 2017.